oguzhancvdr/great-quotes-react-router-v6/README.md

 ## Description

-Project aims to create a Quotes App with react-router version 6.6.1
+Project aims to create a Quotes App with react-router version 6 (not v6.4 and up)

 ## Start Project